-Psychology of Joy is a multidimensional psychology which integrates philosophy, meditation and unique creative processes which support more mindful and loving states of consciousness.
-Psychology of joy accomplishes this by generating a “Loving Space” in which all elements of the human psyche, the subconscious, conscious and superconscious are integrated and from which personal transformation proceeds.
-The purpose of Psychology of Joy is to provide unique understandings of human psychology and personal experiences that support individuals, families and communities to live profoundly joyous lives.
+Psychology of Joy is a multidimensional psychology that integrates philosophy, meditation, and unique creative processes which support more mindful and loving states of consciousness.
+Psychology of Joy accomplishes this by generating a “Loving Space” in which all elements of the human psyche, the subconscious, conscious and superconscious are integrated and from which personal transformation proceeds.
+The purpose of Psychology of Joy is to provide unique understandings of human psychology and personal experiences that support individuals, families, and communities to live profoundly joyous lives.

-In the new paradigm of psychology the goal of psychological integration, realization and actualization will be through processes which are fundamentally joyous.
+In the new paradigm of psychology, the goal of psychological integration, realization, and actualization will be through fundamentally joyous processes.
 Psychology of Joy is a psychology of the future.

 WHAT WE OFFER

-To support individuals in creating more meaning, fulfillment and personal growth Psychology of Joy offers individual, couples and family therapy, telephone counseling, life coaching, courses and workshops.
+To support individuals in creating more meaning, fulfillment and personal growth Psychology of Joy offers individuals, couples, family therapy, telephone counseling, life coaching, courses, and workshops.